 Golden Rocket Barberry is a smart choice to plant among other shrubs, for the color contrast it brings.
 It makes a beautiful informal hedge or low screen, if planted 12 to 18 inches apart.
 The stems are spiny, so a screen of this plant is impenetrable to animals, and it makes an excellent security feature planted below windows.
 It grows steadily at about 6 inches a year, so it is not going to outgrow its space, and have you constantly trimming and pruning.
 With its narrow profile it fits well into small gardens, and its toughness makes it ideal for urban gardens and courtyards.
 It also grows well in containers, making it perfect for planter boxes along a patio or terrace.

-Our plants are produced under license, and they are guaranteed to be the correct variety, with all its unique features.
+Our plants are produced under license, so they are guaranteed to be the correct variety, with all its unique features.
 Cheaper plants may be seedlings, or outdated inferior varieties.
 Our customers are always looking for the best, so order now before we are sold out of the Golden Rocket Barberry.